Berlin Souvenir Guide: What’s Actually Worth It

 This post may contain affiliate links, meaning I get a commission if you decide to purchase something through the links, at no additional cost to you.
 Read my Affiliate Disclosure.

-10 Berlin Souvenirs that Foodies Will Love
+What to Buy in Berlin that Foodies Will Love

-1. Beer
+Beer

 Berliner Weisse is a tangy, local beer best enjoyed with sweet syrups like raspberry or woodruff (sour).
 It’s a classic!
 Don’t forget to pack bubble wrap for your beer journey back home.